Must see

 Go city-hopping on Japan's legendary bullet trains and stay the night in a capsule hotel

 Time to wake up – the Land of the Rising Sun awaits!
 Tokyo's endless concrete jungle spreads like a sparkling sea in every direction.
 When you arrive at the airport, everything around you is foreign, new and exciting.
-You quickly exchange your voucher for your Japan Rail Pass, then board the train and head off on your own to your hotel.
+You quickly exchange your voucher for your Japan Rail Pass, then board the train and head off on your own to your accommodation.

 Your first impression?
 Overwhelming and difficult to put into words.
 You're surrounded by rows of towering buildings that light up in a sea of glowing neon signs and polished skyscrapers stacked alongside wooden houses and hidden temples.
 Swarms of black-suited businessmen rush through the streets past people whose wild outfits starkly contrast their own.
 Jingles resonate from the entrances of convenience stores as an advertising truck decked with the faces of a J-pop group drives by blasting colourful beats into the street.
 Tokyo is a metropolis in overdrive – and you want to explore every corner of it!

 Ohayou!
 Good morning!
 Today, you're strolling right into the heart of the Japanese entertainment industry: Akihabara Electric Town.
 You thought Shinjuku was colourful?
 Just wait till you see the neon jungle of Akihabara, where the high-rises shine in the colours of thousands of illuminated advertisements.
-From cosplay cafes, manga shops and video game arcades to electronics retailers, here, lovers of Japanese pop culture will find everything that makes their otaku hearts beat faster.
+From cosplay cafes, manga shops and video game arcades to electronics retailers, here, lovers of Japanese pop culture can find everything that makes their otaku hearts beat faster.
 After so much excitement, it's time for some refreshment.
 And Japan is famous for its culinary diversity.
 Whether it's tempura, udon, yakitori, ramen or sushi, you just can't go wrong!
 So find the nearest restaurant and be greeted with an excited 'Irasshaimase!'
 (Welcome!) as soon as you enter – a taste of Japan's wholehearted hospitality, a concept called 'omotenashi', for which the country is known the world over.
 Prefer a little snack instead?
 No problem!
 Just step into one of Tokyo's over 7,000 'konbinis' (corner shops), and you'll be surrounded by takeaway sushi, sandwiches, Japanese sweets and a flood of refreshing drinks.
 Itadakimasu!
 Enjoy your meal!

 You can choose from among these accommodation options during the booking process.